DevExpress-Examples/blazor-editable-grid-with-expandoobject/README.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 [![](https://img.shields.io/badge/💬_Leave_Feedback-feecdd?style=flat-square)](#does-this-example-address-your-development-requirementsobjectives)
 <!-- default badges end -->
-# Editable Blazor Grid with ExpandoObject Collection
+# DevExpress Blazor Grid - ExpandoObject Collection Support

 The [DevExpress Blazor Grid's](https://docs.devexpress.com/Blazor/403143/components/grid) ability to create, modify, and delete rows extends to dynamic data sources.
-When bound to a collection of [ExpandoObject](https://learn.microsoft.com/en-us/dotnet/api/system.dynamic.expandoobject) instances, the grid can adapt to user-defined schemas from sources like JSON files or NoSQL databases.
-It allows you to implement CRUD (Create, Read, Update, Delete) operations when your data structure is not defined at compile time.
+When bound to [ExpandoObject](https://learn.microsoft.com/en-us/dotnet/api/system.dynamic.expandoobject) collections, our Blazor grid can use user-defined schemas from sources such as JSON files or NoSQL databases.
+This, in turn, allows you to introduce CRUD (Create, Read, Update, Delete) operations if your data structure is not defined at compile time.

-This example implements a fully editable `DxGrid` bound to a dynamic `ExpandoObject` list.
+This example illustrates how you can add a fully editable DevExpress Blazor Grid (`DxGrid`) bound to a dynamic `ExpandoObject` list in your next great Blazor app.

 ![Edit ExpandoObject Data in DxGrid](images/grid-edit-expandoobject.gif)

 ## Implementation Details

-Create a collection of `ExpandoObject` that will hold your dynamic data.
+Create a `ExpandoObject` collection to store dynamic data.
 Populate it with initial entries.

 ```cs
 private List<ExpandoObject>? forecasts;